Strategies for Creating Culturally Intelligent Organizations

 Creating culturally intelligent organizations and workspaces has become increasingly important and critical for success in today’s workplace.
-In response to the need for practical strategies to implement Equity, Diversity, and Inclusion (EDI) throughout different levels of a business or organization, this training seminar was developed to help business leaders, supervisors, and business owners advance EDI goals within their respective departments.
+In response to the need for practical strategies to implement Equity, Diversity, and Inclusion (EDI) throughout different levels of a business or organization, this virtual training seminar was developed to help business leaders, supervisors, and business owners advance EDI goals within their respective departments.

 As a culmination of the three-part series, this program aims to answer the question “what’s next?”
 After learning about creating safe, inclusive spaces and understanding microaggressions and bias, participants will learn how to bring their knowledge of diversity back to their organizations.
 Instructors will discuss the business case for diversity at businesses and organizations and give tactical tools and plans on how to impact employees and leaders.
 Participants will learn what they can do to create inclusive environments, no matter what position they hold at their organizations.